adefemi171/bmat-task-devops/README.md

 2. live: This folder contain three folders (prod, qa, stage) which serve as different environment for the task given.

 3. modules: This folder contain two sub folders (services and cache) the service folder contain modules for vpc, autoscaling group, and security group.
-The cache folder creates a rdis elastic cache.
+The cache folder creates a redis elastic cache.

 4. state_locking: This folder was use to create the S3 bucket and DynamoDB for state locking